-It’s been since I wrote about the current state of affairs regarding COVID-19 here in Portugal, so I’m going to start by pointing you to the data I have and the dashboards I maintain, from which I got the following chart:
+It’s been a while since I wrote about the current state of affairs regarding COVID-19 here in Portugal, so I’m going to start by pointing you to the data I have and the dashboards I maintain, from which I got the following chart:

 Since this is a rolling average, the rather erratic government reporting is smoothed out over time.

-So what hasn’t changed since ?
+So what hasn’t changed since my very first post on the matter?

 Quite a lot, actually, given that we’re still stuck at home.
 But let’s go with what’s top of mind here.